bozhinov/pChart2.0-for-PHP7/readme.txt

  -
- +- /pChart		This folder contains the library core classes ¦   +- /Barcodes	Classes to draw all sorts of barcodes ¦   +- pBubble		Class to draw bubble charts
+ +- /pChart		This folder contains the library core classes Â¦   +- /Barcodes	Classes to draw all sorts of barcodes Â¦   +- pBubble		Class to draw bubble charts
- ¦   +- pCharts		Class to draw several types of charts ¦   +- pColor		Data structure for colors
+ Â¦   +- pCharts		Class to draw several types of charts Â¦   +- pColor		Data structure for colors
- ¦   +- pColorGradient	Data structure for gradient color ¦   +- pConf		Data structure for Barcodes
+ Â¦   +- pColorGradient	Data structure for gradient color Â¦   +- pConf		Data structure for Barcodes
- ¦   +- pData		Class to manipulate chart data
+ Â¦   +- pData		Class to manipulate chart data
- ¦   +- pDraw		Core drawing functions
+ Â¦   +- pDraw		Core drawing functions
- ¦   +- pException	Exceptions for all classes
+ Â¦   +- pException	Exceptions for all classes
- ¦   +- pIndicator	Class to draw indicators
+ Â¦   +- pIndicator	Class to draw indicators
- ¦   +- pPie	        Class to draw pie charts
+ Â¦   +- pPie	        Class to draw pie charts
- ¦   +- pPyramid        Class to draw pyramid charts
- ¦   +- pRadar	        Class to draw radar charts
+ Â¦   +- pPyramid        Class to draw pyramid charts Â¦   +- pRadar	        Class to draw radar charts
- ¦   +- pScatter	Class to draw scatter charts
+ Â¦   +- pScatter	Class to draw scatter charts
- ¦   +- pSpring		Class to draw spring charts
+ Â¦   +- pSpring		Class to draw spring charts
- ¦   +- pStock		Class to draw stock charts
+ Â¦   +- pStock		Class to draw stock charts
- ¦   +- pSurface	Class to draw surface charts
+ Â¦   +- pSurface	Class to draw surface charts
- ¦
+ Â¦
- +- /pChart		This folder contains the library core classes ¦
+ +- /pChart		This folder contains the library core classes Â¦
- +- /fonts		This folder contains a bunch of TTF fonts ¦
+ +- /fonts		This folder contains a bunch of TTF fonts Â¦
- +- /examples		This folder contains some PHP examples ¦   ¦
+ +- /examples		This folder contains some PHP examples Â¦   Â¦
- ¦   +- resources	Images, icons and jQuery
+ Â¦   +- resources	Images, icons and jQuery
- ¦   +- sandbox		Powerful dev. tool to design your charts ¦
+ Â¦   +- sandbox		Powerful dev. tool to design your charts Â¦
- +- /temp		This folder is used for the examples output ¦
+ +- /temp		This folder is used for the examples output Â¦
  +- change.log		History of all the changes since the 2.1.4a +- readme.txt		This file